 1. JAMES MCDOUGAL

 McDougal was a convicted Whitewater partner of the Clintons who died of an apparent heart attack, while in solitary confinement.
-He was a key witness in the investigation of Special Prosecutor Ken Starr.
+He was a crucial witness in the investigation of Special Prosecutor Ken Starr.

 The Baltimore Sun’s Carl M. Cannon wrote on March 9,1998: